Best Overall: Odyssey White Hot Pro 2

 - Increased stability with the company’s patented X-style head

-- High-quality new putter offers long alignment line that helps visualize the entire putt
+- High-quality new putter offers a long alignment line that helps visualize the entire putt

-TaylorMade’s Spider X Putter is an excellent inclusion on the best golf putter list for women.
-The highlight is the putter’s X-shaped head that offers premium balance throughout the putt.
+TaylorMade’s Spider X Putter’s highlight is its X-shaped head that offers premium balance throughout the putt.